 - Specialist Urology Assessment of all male and female bladder and voiding problems, incontinence and prolapse.

-- Management of complex incontinence cases including complications from or failed previous surgery.
+- Management of complex incontinence cases including complications from or failed previous surgery and complications from mesh slings.

 - Surgical and Non-Surgical Treatment Options.